Confidential Brief

 📚 Full Compliance Course Library — Powered by Tamlo International

-Beyond the mandated PlaySafe credential, the portal offers a full library of regulator-designed courses published by Tamlo International — Canada's leading AML training content provider and creator of the award-winning "Flag the Money" series.
+Beyond the mandated PlaySafe credential, the portal offers a full library of regulator-designed micro-courses from Tamlo International — Canada's leading AML training content provider and creator of the award-winning "Flag the Money" series, used by the Canadian Credit Union Association and major financial institutions nationwide.

-This gives operators one place to access everything they need for their full compliance responsibility — AML, responsible gambling, player protection, advertising standards, sanctions screening, beneficial ownership, and more.
+Operators get one place to handle everything — the mandated PlaySafe credential, ongoing MSB compliance training, responsible gambling, player protection, and more.
 No hunting for vendors.
 No piecing together programs from five different providers.

 🌐